simolus3/drift/docs/docs/schema.md

 ## `DateTime` Columns

 Drift handles most of the complexity of working with `DateTime` objects for you.
-When defining `DateTime` columns, use the `dateTime()` method.
+You can use `DateTime` objects directly in your Dart code, and Drift will take care of converting them to the correct format for the database.

 {{ load_snippet('datetime','lib/snippets/schema.dart.excerpt.json') }}

-Under the hood, however, Drift can store `DateTime` objects in one of two ways:
+Under the hood, Drift can store `DateTime` objects in one of two ways:

 1. As Unix timestamps (integers): This is the default method.
 It's slightly faster but provides only second-level accuracy and doesn't store timezone information.
 2. As ISO-8601 strings (text): This method is recommended for most applications.
 It's more precise, timezone-aware, and human-readable.